tamoshius/example-vue-project/README.md

 $ rm App.vue
 ```

-In the `/src/components` folder create the following vue files (just copy these directly from the repo on Github):
+In the `/src/components` folder create the following vue files (just copy these directly from this repo):

 ```
 /src